Our Board Members

 I am honoured to work alongside this dedicated team to make our sport a welcoming and positive experience for all.

-PARTNERSHIPS & SPONSORSHIP OFFICER
+PARTNERSHIP & SPONSORSHIP OFFICER

 Tennis has always been a part of my life, having grown up playing regularly.